andrewtennison/shield-website/src/pages/index.md

 templateKey: index-page
 title: Bringing independent PPE campaigns together
 image: /img/new-logo3.png
-heading: Bringing independent PPE campaigns together
+heading: A collaboration of independent UK PPE campaigns, thought leaders and industry experts sharing best-practices
-subheading: A best-practice collaboration of independent UK PPE campaigns, thought leaders and industry experts.
+subheading: SHIELD members are united in their critical missions to provide NHS and care workers with the vital PPE that they require to do their job safely, in the midst of the COVID-19 crisis.
 mainpitch:
   title: Why Kaldi
   description: >